 Right-click the path and select the Copy Link to copy the network path.

 Click the Close button.

-After you complete the steps, make a note of the folder path and the IP address of the source computer.
-You can quickly find out your IP address on Settings > Network & Internet, click Wi-Fi or Ethernet, and click the connection to view the information.
+After you complete the steps, note the folder path and the IP address of the source computer.
+You can quickly find your IP address on Settings > Network & Internet, click “Wi-Fi” or “Ethernet,” and click the connection to view the information.

 If you use a Microsoft account to sign in to Windows, you may run into issues trying to access the files remotely.
-It’s recommended to create a temporary local account in the source computer to sign in remotely with Robocopy from the destination device.
-Alternatively, you can also switch from a Microsoft account to a local account on the source computer, and then switch back to a Microsoft account.
-The process will fix the issue to sign in with a Microsoft account from a remote computer.
+Creating a temporary local account in the source computer is recommended to sign in remotely with Robocopy from the destination device.
+Alternatively, you can switch from a Microsoft account to a local account on the source computer and then switch back to a Microsoft account.
+The process will fix the issue of signing in with a Microsoft account from a remote computer.

-After you configure file sharing on the source computer, you can copy the files with the Robocopy command-line tool from the destination computer.
+After configuring file sharing on the source computer, you can copy the files from the destination computer with the Robocopy command-line tool.

 To transfer files fast over the network with Robocopy on Windows 11, use these steps: